Who loves the sound of the alarm clock waking you up in the morning! Are you leaper-out-of-bed, a snoozer, or a coffee-grabber?

 Reason 1: God gave us a library not a single book and it's ALL useful.
 The Bible is a collection of books of different styles (genre), written over several thousand years, and reflecting many different national cultures.
 Of the OT, the apostle Paul famously said, "All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness".

 Reason 2: Because of Reason 1, OCC has a long-term teaching plan.
-Our 3-year plan guides us to look at different parts of the Bible, so that we pay attention to "the whole counsel of God" (Acts 20:27) not just the bits we like, or the bits that resonate with the way we do things already, or the bits that don't offend the modern world.
+Since 2007 we've had a 3-year cycle which guides us to look at different parts of the Bible, so that we pay attention to "the whole counsel of God" (Acts 20:27) not just the bits we like, or the bits that resonate with the way we do things already, or the bits that don't offend the modern world.

 Reason 3: In Isaiah, we can see both history and God's view of history.
 Isaiah prophesies to encourage and challenge the people of God in a moment when life isn't going as they expect.
 He helps people get God's view of their exile.
 We too are in a tricky historical moment and we need God's view.
 Isaiah invites the people of God to "wake up!" their spiritual eyes and see what God is doing in their day - rather than just hitting the snooze button!
 A big theme of Isaiah is hope and we all need that, especially as this pandemic rumbles on.